A note on the Hodge conjecture: Introduction

 \section{Introduction}

 The Hodge conjecture is one of the better known open problems in mathematics and was chosen as one of the Millennium Prize problems by the Clay Mathematics Institute [1].
-It states that every Hodge class on a projective complex manifold $X$ is a linear combination with rational coefficients of the cohomology classes of complex subvarieties of $X$.
-There are some good introductions to the topic available through the Internet, like [2] and [3].
-Counterexamples and proofs of the Hodge conjecture in special cases are known, like [4].
-There have been some arxiv papers trying to prove the Hodge conjecture false [5], or true [6] but these attempts have turned out to have errors.
+The formulation of the conjecture in [1] is: On a projective non-sigular algebraic variety $C$, any Hodge class is a rational linear combination of classes $cl(\mathbb{Z})$ of algebraic cycles.
+This seems to say that every Hodge class on an algebraic projective complex manifold $M$ is a linear combination with rational coefficients of the cohomology classes obtained by the Poincar\'e duality from homology classes of complex algebraic subvarieties of $M$.

-This manuscript proposes an approach for finding a counterexample to the Hodge conjecture.
-As an example we show that there exists a well-known (2,2)-form on the product of two K3 surface that has many of the properties that a counterexample to the Hodge conjecture should have, but it turns out that the class is not rational and thus not Hodge.
-It may be possible to modify the argument to a better result.